cyberchinna/Cheatsheets/misc_md5_hash.md

-# Collecting the MD5 Hash
+# Collecting the MD5 Hash of a file

 ```bash
 $ md5sum <file>